dockwa/openpixel/README.md

 ![test](https://raw.githubusercontent.com/dockwa/openpixel/dockwa/by-dockwa.png)

 ##About
-Openpixel is a library for building a custom javascript implimentation of a tracking pixel.
+Openpixel is a customizable JavaScript library for building tracking pixels.
 Openpixel uses the latest technologies available with fall back support for older browsers.
 For example is the browser supports web beacons, openpixel will send a web beacon, if it doesn't support them it will inject a 1x1 gif into the page with tracking infromation as part of the images get request.

-At Dockwa we build openpixel to solve our own problems of implimenting a tracking service that our marinas could put on their website to track traffic and attribution to the reservations coming through our platform.
+At Dockwa we built openpixel to solve our own problems of implimenting a tracking service that our marinas could put on their website to track traffic and attribution to the reservations coming through our platform.

+Openpixel handles the hard things about building a tracking library the will be go onto a clients website.
+It handles things like tracking unique users with cookies, tracking utm tags and persiting them to that users session, getting all of the infromation about the clients browser and device, and many other neat tricks for performant and accurate analytics.

 Openpixel has two parts, the snippet (`snippet.html`), and the core (`openpixel.min.js`).